-Here are some questions that I have been asked over the years:
+Here are some questions that we have been asked over the years:

 What is this experience?

 If you have never played in a large ensemble, this will be quite new to you.
 You will have a part, and play in a section with others playing the same thing.
 There are generally four parts in the group for each.
 We work on coordinating the parts, balancing dynamics, and setting out the interpretive gestures.
-I conduct the rehearsals – both through talking us through the issues, as well as by actually conducting.
-For that reason, it is important to work on your part during the week, so when we rehearse, you can give some attention to the guy in front waving his arms (me).
+The director conduct the rehearsals – both through talking everyone through the issues, as well as by actually conducting.
+For that reason, it is important to work on your part during the week, so when we rehearse, you can give some attention to the guy in front waving his arms.